 Good luck.
 And happy hunting.

 Three pointed screwdriver.
 Fits many tamper-proof three pointed fastener heads, including those found on MacBook Pro batteries.
 Similar to, and acceptable replacement for, Apple Tool 922-8991.
-Swivel top handle with precision tip driver. — 50+ available at 5.95 each.
+Swivel top handle with precision tip driver. — Currently out of stock.

 Dear Paul, the money issue doesn't tell the whole story.
 I inquired today for a battery replacement of a 15' Unibody and i was told to leave the laptop 5 days in the shop (Apple authorized reseller).
 Two issues here: (1) why should i leave open access to my data for 5 days to someone i don't know?
 (2) What about if i have to work with the laptop in the meanwhile?
 And, even worse, i can't order the battery through the shop, wait for the delivery and then give in the mac.